 Dating back to the Stone Age, Budapest has seen a lot during its long life.
-You can see numerous sights related to the Ancient Roman, Baroque, Renaissance, and even Ottoman eras, and that is what make it pleasant.
+You can see numerous sights related to the Ancient Roman, Baroque, Renaissance, and even Ottoman eras, and that is what makes it pleasant.
 Whatever your taste is, you can have your pick of the city.

 The city had its golden era during the 19th century, and most of the architectural wonders you can see in your visit is built in that era.

 The city owes its long period of living to an always welcoming host.
-Famous and beautiful Danube River which has also split its breathtaking pearl into three main region.
-Buda, Pest, and Óbuda are the three parts consisting Budapest.
+Famous and beautiful Danube River which has also split its breathtaking pearl into three main regions.
+Buda, Pest, and Óbuda are the three parts consisting of Budapest.
 Each one has its own kind of beauty, and together they make the fantastic Budapest.

 As one of the most popular European tourist destinations, every visitor can enjoy his own share of the city’s beauty and Budapest is generous enough to accept millions of visitors per year.

-In this article we will provide a Budapest travel guide, so that you can have a better idea about the city and visiting it.
+In this article, we will provide a Budapest travel guide so that you can have a better idea about the city and visiting it.

 Stay tuned with us.